Ilya, Belarus: Holocaust

-By the 20th century, Ilya had a strong Jewish community.
-After the Soviet invasion of Poland in World War II, the area was annexed to the Soviet Union.
-The area fell to the German after Operation Barbarossa, and the Jews of Ilya were forced into a ghetto.
+After the Soviet invasion of Poland in World War II, the town was annexed to the Soviet Union.
+The town fell to the Germans after Operation Barbarossa, and the Jews of Ilya were forced into a ghetto.
 On 17 March 1942, 750 to 900 Jews were murdered by Nazi soldiers.
-The village was burned to the ground in 1944, just before the area was liberated.
+The village was burned to the ground in 1944, just before the area was recaptured by the Soviets.

 This episode of Ilya's history was featured in the American adaptation of the TV series Who Do You Think You Are? in 2010.
 American actress Lisa Kudrow (best known for her role as Phoebe Buffay on the sitcom Friends) traces her family roots to Ilya, where her paternal grandmother, Gertrude "Grunia" Farbermann, had emigrated from.
 Her paternal great-grandmother (Grunia's mother), Mera Mordechowicz (Мера Мордехович), however, stayed, and was among the citizens murdered.
 In the episode, Kudrow goes to the market square, where the Jews of Ilya had been marched to a pit in the middle of the town.
 There, German soldiers lined them up two or three at a time at the edge of the pit and shot them, resulting in them falling into it.
 According to a witness statement which she reads from during the programme, oil was then poured over the stricken victims and a fire was ignited.
 Locals were said to have heard the screams from those who survived shooting dying in the flames for hours afterwards.

 In 1962, the Association of Ilya Descendants in Israel published a Yizkor Book, The Book of Ilya, on the history of the shtetl.